Policy Name: Original Administrative Organization of UALR

 The president shall establish administrative organizations to assist him in the execution of the policies of the university.
 He shall be assisted by the vice presidents and other staff officers and by the chancellors of the several campuses of the university.
 The president shall prescribe the duties and assignments of the vice presidents and other staff officers reporting to him.
 He shall establish and define the duties of university-wide councils, committees or other bodies organized to advise and assist the president.
 All official communications from faculty, staff, and students on a particular campus shall emanate through the appropriate chancellor to the president.

 - The functions of the University System are organized under the president into four major groupings, each directed by a vice president who is charged with making administrative decisions within his area of responsibility.
 These organizational relationships are essential to effective administration, but are not meant to preclude direct relationships between staff members and the president.
 The four administrative officers and their responsibilities are:

 Academic programs coordination

-Articulation with community colleges and other institutions
+Articulation with community colleges and other institutions of higher education

 Academic support services

 University fiscal policies

 Financial transactions and obligations